Cerezo Osaka (Spanish)

 This is Lobby’s mother, who supports her son and Cerezo Osaka enthusiastically and sometimes strictly.

-Her official name is “Elegante Esplendida Madame Lobina de Cerezo,” which is Spanish for an elegant and splendid “Madam wolf” from Cerezo, a family of good lineage.
-Her nickname is Madame Lobina.
+Her official name is “Elegante Esplendida Madam Lobina de Cerezo,” which is Spanish for an elegant and splendid “Madam wolf” from Cerezo, a family of good lineage.
+Her nickname is Madam Lobina.

 We offer the public dreams and joy through sports.